-Claudia Edwards is the Public Health Director for the Broome County Health Department in Binghamton, NY.
-She directs the operations of the Health Department’s five divisions: Environmental Health, Clinics, Maternal Child Health, Children with Special Needs, and Administration, including management of 113 staff members, an $18,000,000 operating budget and 37 grants totaling $3,500,000.
+Claudia Edwards has retired after many years of service as the Public Health Director for the Broome County Health Department in Binghamton, NY.
+She directed the operations of the Health Department’s five divisions: Environmental Health, Clinics, Maternal Child Health, Children with Special Needs, and Administration, including management of 113 staff members, an $18,000,000 operating budget and 37 grants totaling $3,500,000.

-development and quality management of the health department data management infrastructure to ensure accurate community health assessment projects, public health research and reporting.
-She leads strategic planning with 34 community agencies to provide countywide emergency preparedness planning and response to terrorism events and natural disasters.
+Ms. Edwards’ responsibilities included proper regulatory control of licensed facilities to prevent food-borne outbreaks, unintentional injuries and contamination of water supplies, and the prevention of the spread of designated infectious and communicable diseases.
+She supervised the development and quality management of the health department data management infrastructure to ensure accurate community health assessment projects, public health research and reporting.
+She lead strategic planning with 34 community agencies to provide countywide emergency preparedness planning and response to terrorism events and natural disasters.

 Ms. Edwards holds a BA from Queens College and a MS from New York University.
 In addition to directing clinic services for five Broome County public health services, her prior experience includes direction of the Women, Infants and Children’s Program.
 She is a Visiting Lecturer at the New York Medical College School of Public Health and SUNY Binghamton, a Board Member of the American Cancer Society, and an Advisory Board Member of the Physician’s Free Clinic.

 - Christina Boyd, MBA - Vice President Marketing and Community Relations, UHS Hospitals

 - Dan DeLucia, MBA - Vice President, Universal American

 - Susan S. Stuard, MBA - Consultant, Lake Fleet Consulting